 The GigaVUE V Series node aggregates the traffic from multiple G-vTAP agents or TaaS and filters them using maps.
-It applies intelligence and optimization to the aggregated traffic using GigaSMART applications such as Flow Mapping $^{\text{TM}}$, sampling, slicing, and masking, and distributes them to the tunnel endpoints.
+It applies intelligence and optimization to the aggregated traffic using GigaSMART applications such as Flow MappingTM, sampling, slicing, and masking, and distributes them to the tunnel endpoints.

-Table 3-1 on page 52 lists the components of the monitoring session:
+Table 10: Components of Traffic Visibility Sessions on page 65 lists the components of the monitoring session:

-Table 3-1: Components of Traffic Visibility Sessions
+Table 10: Components of Traffic Visibility Sessions

-Parameter Description

-Мар A map (M) is used to filter the traffic flowing through the V Series node.
+Parameter Description Мар A map (M) is used to filter the traffic flowing through the V Series node.
 It is a collection of one or more rules (R).
 The traffic passing through a map can match one or more rules defined in the map.
 Rule A rule (R) contains specific filtering criteria that the packets must match.

-The filtering criteria lets you determine the target instances and the (egress or ingress) direction of tapping the network traffic.
+Parameter Description The filtering criteria lets you determine the target instances and the (egress or ingress) direction of tapping the network traffic.
 The rules must contain the appropriate Layer 2 (L2) to Layer 4 (L4) filters defined in them.
-For example, if you want to filter the traffic for HTTP Port 80, you must select the following criteria:

-Layer 2-Ethertype IPv4

-Layer 3-Protocol TCP

-Layer 4-Port Destination 80

-on page 52.
-Search Layer 2 Conditions▼
+For example, if you want to filter the traffic for HTTP Port 80, you must select the following criteria: • Layer 2-Ethertype IPv4 • Layer 3-Protocol TCP • Layer 4-Port Destination 80 By default, a rule always displays conditions based on the attributes of L2.
+Refer to Figure 21: Default Rule Conditions on page 66.
+Search Layer 2 Conditions ▼ Ether Type A rule is also associated with priority and action set.

-Ether Type

-MAC Source

-MAC Destination

-VLAN

-VLAN PCP

-VLAN TCI

-Pass All

-Figure 3-1: Default Rule Conditions

-A rule is also associated with priority and action set.

 Priority A priority determines the order in which the rules are executed.
 The greater the value, the higher the priority.
 The priority value can range from 0 to 99.
+Action Set An Action Set is an exit point in a map that you can drag and create links to the other maps, applications, and monitoring tools.
+A single map can have multiple action sets.
+A single action set can have multiple links connecting to maps and applications.
+You can create an Action Set when you create a rule for a map.